-Horizons’ classrooms are reopening.
+Horizons’ classrooms are open again.
 The COVID-19 crisis has affected our staff, community, and the families we serve.
-As we begin to welcome students back to our learning centers, we’re looking toward the future with optimism and enthusiasm.
+As we welcome students back to our learning centers, we’re looking toward the future with optimism and enthusiasm.
 We are ready to get back to some of the things we do best, providing dynamic in-person early education opportunities to children experiencing homelessness provided alongside comprehensive family support.

 Horizons has taken every precaution to ensure that our children, families, and staff will be returning to the safest environment possible.
 In compliance with guidelines from the state and local authorities, new policies have been enacted to make Horizons a safe place where the children we serve can return and once again, thrive.
 We will continue to monitor changes and ongoing guidance to ensure our policies continue to support the health and safety of our entire community and reflect up-to-date safety guidelines.